nrisse/mwi-srf183/readme.md

 ## PAMTRA simulations
-- create file with frequencies used for PAMTRA simulations (frequencies.txt) using write_frequencies_to_file.txt
+- create file with frequencies used for PAMTRA simulations (frequencies.txt) using ./scripts/pamtra/write_frequencies_to_file.py
 - install PAMTRA from github repository and follow the instructions
-- run pamtra_simulation_era.py with python3 (needs read_era5.py and a tool to
+- run pamtra_simulation_era.py with python3 (tool in ./scripts/pamtra/tools to
-  write pamtra output to netcdf which is in pamtra_model/tools directory).
+  write pamtra output to netcdf).
 This script is equivalent to the pamtra_simulation_era5.ipynb.
 Run once with and once without hydrometeors and adapt the file name of the output file manually.
-- run pamtra_simulation_radiosondes.ipynb (needs a tool to write pamtra output to netcdf, which is in pamtra_model/tools directory).
-A dimension for the radiosonde profile is created already, and will be in the next step completed by extracting the date and station name
+- run pamtra_simulation_radiosondes.ipynb (tool in ./scripts/pamtra/tools to
+  write pamtra output to netcdf).
+A dimension for the radiosonde profile is created already, and will be in the next step completed by extracting the date and station name.
 - finally, two files are written for each simulation.
 One file contains many variables provided by PAMTRA, the other file is reduced for the downstream analysis.
 All files are initially written to work directory.
 The two reduced